Gentle Ben: Cast of the TV series

 The TV series had few regular characters, consisting of the Wedloe family and their friend and neighbor Henry Boomhauer.
 Clint Howard and Dennis Weaver continued their roles from the Gentle Giant film.
 The role of Ellen Wedloe, played in Gentle Giant by Vera Miles, was recast for the TV series with Beth Brickell.
 The Boomhauer character appeared in several of the episodes and was played by Clint's real-life father Rance Howard (who also wrote episodes for the show).

-Other recurring characters included Hank Minegar, a squatter played by Robertson White (who had a different small role in Gentle Giant) and Willie, a friend of Mark's, played by Angelo Rutherford.

 Although several black bears were used to play Ben, depending on what behavior was required for a particular scene, the role was played primarily by Bruno the Bear (who also played adult Ben in the Gentle Giant film).

 Musician and voice actor Candy Candido provided the voice of Ben.
 Although the network wanted to have Ben speak like a human on the show, Tors disliked the idea, so Ben made only animal noises.

 Notable guest stars included Burt Reynolds, Jay Silverheels, Strother Martin, Slim Pickens, Victor French, and Clint Howard's brother Ron Howard.